La Perouse Circuit Walk to Cape Banks

 Henry Head Lookout

-After a bit of bushwalking, the track arrives at a rock platform from where you can enjoy views of Bare Island, Henry Head, and Kurnell.
+After some bushwalking, the track arrives at a rock platform where you can enjoy views of Bare Island, Henry Head, and Kurnell.

 It’s certainly not the most amazing lookout in Sydney, but it’s a nice way to end the Cape Banks circuit walk.